Accessibility for Small Websites

 Websites

-Back in December we wrote a blog post about an Israeli law requiring websites to meet a strict set of accessibility standards for users with disabilities.
+Back in December, we wrote a blog post about an Israeli law requiring websites to meet a strict set of accessibility standards for users with disabilities.
 Since then we’ve been trying to find the best course of action for our clients, most of whom are individuals and small businesses.
-While well intentioned, these requirements impose an undue burden on small businesses.
+While well-intentioned, these requirements impose an undue burden on small businesses, especially when considering accessibility for small websites.
+We understand the challenges and are committed to finding solutions that help our clients comply without compromising their resources.

 Today we spoke with a representative from the Israel Internet Association, and he said that while an exemption for businesses earning less than 500,000 NIS in revenue was approved, it did not officially pass. <Insert wry statement about delays and bureaucracy here>.

 They recommend that any small business apply for an exemption from the Commission for Equal Rights for Persons With Disabilities.
 At WordCamp Israel on March 28, Jonathan Klinger gave a presentation about the accessibility law and suggested that it may not be the best idea to bring attention to your website by submitting it, because if it does not receive an exemption, then it makes it more of a target for fines.
+This is especially important when considering the growing importance of accessibility for small websites.
 That said, as of yet, to anyone’s knowledge, these laws have not yet been tested and no related suits have been filed.

 Need help making your website accessible?
 Contact us to find out more about how we can help and set you up with a free 14-day trial.

-There are several plugins designed to make your WordPress website more accessible, and several themes are “out of the box” accessible.
+There are several plugins designed to make your WordPress website more accessible, and several themes are ‘out of the box’ accessible.
 But what can you do if you recently built your website and don’t want to go through all of the design and development all over again?
-While complying with the requirements involves extensive examination, there are some major things that you can do to make sure that your website is compliant.
+While complying with the requirements involves extensive examination, focusing on accessibility for small websites can simplify the process.
+There are some major things that you can do to make sure that your website is compliant.

 • Alternate text for all images